Status

 • How to use the Low-latency application, and see the different functionalities available.

-• Understand Node to node, Adaptive flooding and Multicast addressing offered by Wirepas massive
+• Understand Node to node, Adaptive flooding and Multicast addressing offered by Wirepas Mesh

 What you’ll need